 Anathea Chino (Acoma Pueblo) is a queer Indigenous woman working to create pathways that ensure women of color, queer people, and Indigenous people are visible and represented in the U.S. political landscape.

 Anathea was selected for She The People’s 20 for 2020, a list highlighting women of color in politics to watch in 2020.
 She currently serves on the national Board of Directors and Advisory Boards of Americans for Indian Opportunity, California Native Vote Project, Emergent Fund, and Inclusv.
-Anathea is a Co-Principal for the Women’s Democracy Lab, Co-Founder of Indigenous Women Rise, 6; and a founding Board Member and former President of Emerge New Mexico.
-Anathea is also a Co-Founder of Indigenous Women Rise, a project formed to bring over 1,000 Indigenous women to the historic Women’s March in 2016; and a founding Board Member and former President of Emerge New Mexico.
+Anathea is a Co-Principal for the Women’s Democracy Lab, a project created to radically reimagine what leadership looks like and ensure Indigenous women and women of color can thrive in elected office; a Co-Founder of Indigenous Women Rise; and a founding Board Member and former President of Emerge New Mexico.
 She also serves as a Mentor for the Fannie Lou Hamer Fellowship through the Sandler Phillips Center.
 During rare free moments, you can find Anathea adventuring with her partner, their six year old, and their adorable dog.